shandlermason/Spring2018-LabQuiz1/README.md

 Read all instructions before you begin.
 As always, you are expected to commit and push at LEAST after completing each Problem.

+## Resources Allowed

+There are a limited number of resources allowed on this exam:
+- Official Java Documentation (any page at docs.oracle.com).
+  - You may use google to search for the official Java documentation, but may not click on any link that isn't to docs.oracle.com
+- Your GitHub repositories from previous labs.
+- Your online textbook.

+Using any other resource to complete this quiz will be considered an academic integrity violation.

 ## Problem 1 (5 points)

 The Instructor class consists of a firstname (String), office building (String) and room number (int).
 There is a no-arg constructor that initializes the properties to “Albert”, “Einstein”, “McNair”, 420.
 There is also a constructor with a parameter for each class property.
 Finally, there is a toString() method that returns each property separated by an asterisk * .